-- "Tell Her" was completely re-recorded for the single version.
-The original is a nearly-acoustic song, but the radio edit is a string-drenched Power Ballad which has a key change as well.
+- "Tell Her" was completely re-recorded for the country radio version.
+The original is a subuded, nearly-acoustic ballad, but the radio edit is a string-drenched Power Ballad which has a key change as well.
 Despite this, the Greatest Hits Album has the album version.

-- "I'm Already There" had two remixes: a heavier-sounding mix for pop radio, and an edit of the album/country radio version called the "Message from Home" remix that spliced in calls placed by family members of soldiers serving overseas (and muted the line "I'll gently kiss your lips / touch you with my fingertips").
+- "I'm Already There" had two remixes: a heavier-sounding mix for pop radio, and an edit of the album/country radio version called the "Message from Home Version" that spliced in calls placed by family members of soldiers serving overseas (and muted the line "I'll gently kiss your lips / touch you with my fingertips").

 - She's Got Legs: "You Walked In" has the line "You walked in with legs up to your neck."